-Awardees who are nationals of, and resident in, a low- to middle-income country will be awarded a supplementary funding award by their primary institution (St George's or LSHTM).
-This second funding award is a separate, fees-only bursary from the institution - not MRC LID - which will cover the difference between Home (UK) tuition fees and overseas tuition fees.
+Awardees who are nationals of, and resident in, a low- to middle-income country will be awarded a second, supplementary funding award by their primary institution (City St George's or LSHTM).
+This second funding award is a separate, fees-only bursary from the institution - not MRC LID - which will cover the difference between Home (UK) tuition fees and Overseas (International) tuition fees for the same time period as any MRC LID Studentship award.

-International applicants who are nationals of high-income countries, and/or who are resident in high-income countries, will be expected to pay the difference between Home (UK) tuition fees and international fees through funding they have secured separately (eg a different 'external' scholarship).
-Interviewees in this situation should be prepared to discuss this with their interview panel (who may ask what steps have been taken to secure funding; where you are expecting the funding to come from; whether it has been awarded or is still to be decided; when you will know the outcome of applications made).
+International applicants who are nationals of high-income countries and/or who are resident in high-income countries will be expected to pay the difference between Home (UK) tuition fees and Overseas (International) fees through funding they have secured separately e.g. a different 'external' scholarship.
+Interviewees in this situation should be prepared to discuss the additional 'top-up' funding source(s) with their interview panel.
+(The panel may ask what steps have been taken to secure funding; where you are expecting the funding to come from; whether it has been awarded or is still to be decided; when you will know the outcome of applications made.)